Lewislou/Label-Effcient-Nuclei-Segmentation/README.md

 The whole framework consists of 3 stages: 1. **Patch selection** 2. **CSinGAN data augmentation** 3. **Pseudo-label based MRCNN**

 ## Stage 1: Consistency-based Patch Selection
+In this stage, patches with representativity and consistency will be selected for data augmentation and semi-supervised segmentation.

 ### **Data**
 The dataset that we used in this paper is the Monusg dataset: https://monuseg.grand-challenge.org/Data/.